DevashishHarsh/OpenCV-HandBot/README.md

 > Press "n" after 100 samples to collect data for a new pose or "esc" to exit.

 **The trainer also has a file checker that helps you in check the files and also open the colab notebook that will help you train your model based on your dataset.
-You will be prompted to run it after every data collection run so make sure to keep your dataset in check**
+You will be prompted to run it after every data collection run so make sure to keep your dataset in check.**

 You can open the training colab file from this [![Training](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/DevashishHarsh/OpenCV-HandBot/blob/main/Train_Hand_Model.ipynb) or using the file checker.

 > All the created files will be in the model folder and also the files downloaded from colab should be put inside the "training_data" folder to run modelrun.py to check the trained model.
 ```
 cd trainer/training_data